aimhigherweb/iec_website/content/what-we-do/diabetes-and-the-eye.md

 #### Proliferative retinopathy

-This condition is more serious and requires early treatment to prevent serious vision loss.
-Your optometrist can recognise signs that this condition might develop, or detect it in its early stages.
-Once proliferative retinopathy has been diagnosed, your optometrist will refer you to an eye surgeon for further appraisal and probable laser treatment.
-Treatment of this condition has a better chance of success if it is applied very early.

 Proliferative changes occur if areas of the retina become starved of oxygen (ischaemic).
 This leads to fragile new blood vessels (neovascularisation) growing to resupply the ischaemic tissue.
 Unfortunately these vessels leak easily and can bleed, causing sudden vision loss.
 If these new vessels scar and constrict they can pull on the retina and lead to a retinal detachment.
 Patients may need pan-retinal photo-coagulation if their retina is very ischaemic.
 This is a procedure where laser burns are used to kill off some of the less-important peripheral retina.
 This decreases the oxygen demand of the central retina and helps prevents further changes.